holgerjs/documentation/Test_Azure_Bastion.md

 # Test Azure Bastion

+## Objectives

-The steps in this document can be used to create a test environment for Azure Bastion and test the corresponding functionality.
+The steps in this document can be used to create a test environment for Azure Bastion and test the corresponding functionality by accessing a Windows and a Linux VM.

+**The code samples are solely for testing and learning purposes and should not be used in production environments.**

 Objectives: